 How It Works

-23andMe uses a saliva sample to analyze specific genetic variants in an individual’s DNA, that have been been found to be associated with risk for diseases and conditions.
+23andMe uses a saliva sample to analyze specific genetic variants in an individual’s DNA, that have been found to be associated with risk for diseases and conditions.

 This may also include information like the percentage lifetime risk of developing a certain condition.